 For some of us, Cleaning Gutters is a simple, yet necessary task.
-For others, climbing a ladder is no fun, so Gutter Cleaning can sometimes be put off or intentionally ignored.
+For others, climbing a Ladder is no fun, so Gutter Cleaning can sometimes be put off or intentionally ignored.
 In this post: Easiest Way – Clean Out Gutters, I will show you the best way to complete this Project efficiently.

 Gutters that are full of debris can cause the following problems:

-- Debris buildup causes water retention, and the combination will cause unnecessary weight that can cause the gutters to slowly dislodge from the fascia boards to which they are attached.
+- Debris buildup causes water retention, and the combination will cause unnecessary weight that can cause the Gutters to slowly dislodge from the Fascia Boards to which they are attached.
 Eventually, they will come down.
-Each gallon of water weighs about 8 pounds.
+Keep in mind, that each Gallon of water weighs about 8 pounds.

-- During heavy rains, gutters with debris inside, cause the water to shed over the edges of the gutter, rather than running down the downspouts as they have been designed to do.
-This will cause massive amounts of water to be added along the foundation of the home, causing possible seepage into the basement or crawl space area.
+- During heavy rains, Gutters containing debris, cause the water to shed over the edge of the Gutter, rather than running down the Downspouts as they have been designed to do.
+This will cause massive amounts of water to be added along the foundation of the Home, causing possible seepage into the Basement or Crawl Space area.

 Some will simply blow off during a wind storm.
-Others will clog, and you will have to clean them instead of your gutter.
+Others will clog, and you will have to clean them instead of your Gutter.
 Still others will crack quickly over a short time, and will require replacement.
-And others will not operate efficiently in a heavy rain, causing the water from your roof to merely shed over the edge as if you had NO gutters installed.
+Some will simply not operate efficiently in a heavy rain, causing the water from your Roof to merely shed over the edge as if you had no Gutters installed.

 - Safety Glasses